icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 These tests only apply to an entity with the “registrant” role, if present.

-1. Verify the fn property of all the vCard objects of the entity with the “registrant” role is present.
+1. Test case [-63200](#id-testCase-63200){ #id-testCase-63200 }: Verify the fn property of all the vCard objects of the entity with the “registrant” role is present.
 ```json
 {
   "code": -63200,